 You are expected to undertake a teaching placement in a second school which must be a non-selective state maintained secondary school.
 The duration of this teaching placement is determined upon interview, but is likely to be for three weeks.

-You must be employed as a teacher in an independent or state-maintained secondary school and be teaching your subject for a minimum of 50% of a full timetable.
+You must be employed as a teacher in an independent or state-maintained secondary school in England and be teaching your subject for a minimum of 50% of a full timetable.
 You must be teaching across two consecutive key stages.

 You will be expected to have the following qualifications: